gowthaman-basuvaraj/rest-api/README.md

 download the Jar file and just run with JDK-17 or Later

-`java -jar rest-api.jar`
+`java -jar rest-api.jar --port=8080 --db-name=app.db`

 What Endpoints are Available
 -

 The examples are given in test-api.http (intellij idea http request file)

-* Create user /auth/create x-www-form-urlencoded or form-data
+* Create user `POST /auth/create`, x-www-form-urlencoded or form-data
-* Authenticate /auth/validate
+* Authenticate `POST /auth/validate`, x-www-form-urlencoded or form-data
 * get-all of a resource GET /api/{resource-name}
 * query a resource GET /api/{resource-name}?q={"key":"value"}
 * get a resource GET /api/{resource-name}/{id}